3.18. Import Products

-The import wizard of Store Manager for Prestashop supports the following file's formats as CSV, XML, XLS, XLSX, ODS.
-Make sure that all necessary fields, and all data that you are going to import, are listed in the
+The import wizard of Store Manager for Prestashop supports the following file formats as CSV, XML, XLS, XLSX, ODS.
+Make sure that all necessary fields, and all data that you are going to import, are listed in the table.

 Here's a list of fields that your file may include, along with a detailed description of those fields:

-Product ID - this is internal database field, it should be of numeric type only and must have unique values across entire table.
-The value from selected file will not be imported from the file or changed at your store as it should be assigned automatically by shopping cart itself (other database tables can have references to this field pointing to specific products).
+Product ID - this is an internal database field, it should be of numeric type only and must have unique values across the entire table.
+The value from the selected file will not be imported from the file or changed at your store as it should be assigned automatically by the shopping cart itself (other database tables can have references to this field pointing to specific products).

 Price - should be the cost of the product before tax or shipping.
 Do not include any rebates, coupons, or bulk discounts.
 Prices should be whole numbers with a maximum of two decimal places.
 Price fields are numeric; no text is permitted - do not include “$” or any other symbols.

 Quantity - you can set product quantity here.
-Please note that if you indicate "0 " or leave this field blank the product will be displayed at the your store's front end as "Out of stock".
+Please note that if you indicate "0 " or leave this field blank the product will be displayed at your store's front end as "Out of Stock".

-In our case Pipe is used as category delimiter.
-Category delimiter character should be specified on the 5-th step.
-It is used to separate category names and specify full category tree path for given category.
-Category path is very similar to directory path and is used to specify full file name in Windows, where every directory separated by backslash (\) character, like in the following example: C:\Program Files\eMagicOne\Store Manager for ...\
+In our case Pipe is used as a category delimiter.
+The category delimiter character should be specified on the 5-th step.
+It is used to separate category names and specify the full category tree path for a given category.
+Category path is very similar to directory path and is used to specify full file name in Windows, where every directory separated by backslash (\) character, like in the following example: C:\Program Files (x86)\eMagicOne\Store Manager for PrestaShop

-In case your supplier provides you with the file that has categories in a separate columns, you can merge them to get appropriate format using Expressions field or you can merge them using Excel manually.
+In case your supplier provides you with a file that has categories in separate columns, you can merge them to get the appropriate format using the Expressions field or you can merge them using Excel manually.
 Please follow these steps to merge categories using Expression field (is recommended to use with Automated Product Import for Prestashop):

-1).
-At the fifth step “Assign .csv Columns to Database Fields" of Import Wizard find the “Category Name” field
+At the seventh step “Assign .csv Columns to Database Fields" of Import Wizard find the “Category Name” field.

-In order to merge category columns in Excel, please, use the following formula:
+In order to merge category columns in Excel use the following formula: